Edwin Ward Moore: End of career

 On January 16, 1843, the Texas Congress ordered the sale of the Texas fleet.
 On June 1, 1843, Moore and the fleet had received Houston's proclamation accusing them of disobedience and piracy and suspending Moore from the Texas Navy.
 Houston even went so far as to ask for any friendly nation to capture and execute the Texas fleet.
 Moore returned to Galveston on July 14, and turned himself in at the port of Menard's Wharf, a hero to the people of Texas, and demanded a trial.

+According to later newspaper reports he was charged by the Texas government with disobeying orders and treason (in support of the Yucatan polity), and discharged from the Texas Navy on March 21, 1843, which then led to piracy, and the hanging by Moore from the yardarm four sailors, Antonio Landois, James Hudgins, Isaac Allen, and William Simpson, which the Texians deemed murder.

 Later years

 After the dissolution of the Texas Navy, Moore spent many years in prosecuting financial claims against Texas.
 In 1844, the Texas House of Representatives concluded that Moore was owed $26,510.41.
 He was paid, in installments, with the last payment coming in 1856.
 Moore married Emma Matilda Stockton Cox of Philadelphia in 1849.
 She was a distant cousin of Commodore Robert Stockton.

 In 1850, Moore and other officers petitioned the U.S. Navy to recognize their rank as officers with the Texas Navy.
 The House Naval Affairs Committee supported their claim, but the United States Supreme Court did not agree, holding that when Texas joined the Union, only property, and not human beings, belonged to the United States.
 On March 3, 1857, Congress finally closed the books on Moore and the other officers by granting them five years of back pay at the salaries of corresponding U.S. Navy officers.

 He was in New York City for a time attempting to perfect a machine to revolutionize marine engineering.
 His quarrel with Sam Houston over the justice of his suspension from the navy continued during Houston's term as U.S. Senator.

 In 1860, Moore returned to Galveston, where he built the Galveston Customhouse.
-Moore died in New York City on October 5, 1865, of apoplexy, and is buried in the Ivy Hill Cemetery in Philadelphia, Pennsylvania.
+Moore died in New York City on October 5, 1865, of apoplexy.